espressif/arduino-esp32/docs/en/api/espnow.rst

 onReceive
 ^^^^^^^^^^

 Callback function to handle incoming data from the peer.
-This is a pure virtual method that must be implemented by the upper class.
+This is a virtual method can be implemented by the upper class for custom handling.

 .. code-block:: cpp